ha01994/mutationTCN/README.md

 # mutationTCN
 This is the code for the paper Prediction of Mutation Effects using a Deep Temporal Convolutional Network (paper in progress).

-The code is compatible with tensorflow-gpu 1.10.0 and python 2.7.
+The code is compatible with tensorflow-gpu=1.10.0 and python=2.7.

 ## Example code run:
 1) Unsupervised model